The Battle of Lime Hill

 The Aftermath: The rescue party waited until almost sunset to make sure the Indians were gone.
 They went forward to find the bodies of five-six Indians and poor Mrs. Franklin.
 They hurriedly buried Mrs. Franklin, probably scalped the dead Indians and recovered their weapons and packs.
 The rescue party suffered only town wounded men.
 Mrs. Franklin was dead and Icobod was missing, presumed dead.
 After dark, the rescue party and three surviving children, made their way down the Dunn Run gorge to the river, making sure the Indians were gone.
 They built a raft and floated down to Wilkes-Barre where the children were reunited with their father, Roswell Franklin.
 This was the last action of the Revolutionary War in what is now Bradford County.

 Location.
 41° 43.403′ N, 76° 17.454′ W. Marker is in Wyalusing, Pennsylvania, in Bradford County.
-Marker is on Grand Army of the Republic Hwy (US 6).
+Memorial is on Grand Army of the Republic Hwy (US 6).
 Touch for map.
 Marker is in this post office area: Wyalusing PA 18853, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Lime Hill (here, next to this marker); Limehill Battlefield / Joseph Elliott (here, next to this marker); Camptown Races (approx. 0.3 miles away); Azilum (approx. 0.6 miles away); Asylum (approx. 0.6 miles away); a different marker also named Asylum (approx. 1.4 miles away); Warriors Path (approx. 2.4 miles away); Landscapes of Conservation (approx. 2.4 miles away).
 Touch for a list and map of all markers in Wyalusing.